How To Help Hair Loss

 7 Prescription drugs are also linked to hair loss and these include many that are regularly prescribed at menopause.

 You may be at risk for hair loss if you are on blood thinners, medicines that treat high blood pressure, heart disease, arthritis, and depression.
+You can check with your pharmacist whether hair loss is listed side effects of any drugs that you are taking.

 8 Crash diets may help you get into that outfit for a special occasion, but you may lose more than weight.
 If you lose a stone or more, you might also shed some hair a few months later.